WAUthethird/picoGPT/README.md

 But you probably don't want to see [stupidGPT](https://github.com/WAUthethird/stupidGPT)...

-`stupidGPT` is exactly what it sounds like: a really stupid WIP partial rewrite of the (unlike this project) excellent and well-written [picoGPT](https://github.com/jaymody/picoGPT).
+`stupidGPT` is exactly what it sounds like: a really stupid partial rewrite of the (unlike this project) excellent and well-written [picoGPT](https://github.com/jaymody/picoGPT).
 What makes it so stupid?
 Well...